How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 Build the OData query options

-Use $select, $filter, $orderby, and $top to control what data you get.
+Use $select, $filter, $orderby, and $top to control exactly what data you get back.

 2